igor11191708/swiftui-bottomsheet-drawer/README.md

 ## Creation

-Put the component into a absolute coordinate space like *ZStack* or *GeometryReader* and just pass a content that's it to start with sheet drawer.
+Put the component into an absolute coordinate space like *ZStack* or *GeometryReader* and just pass a content that's it to start with sheet drawer.

 ```swift
         ZStack {